SSoelvsten/adiar/FUTURE_WORK.md

-then output the value of _g_; otherwise output the value of _h_. one should be able to reproduce the ideas in _Apply_ to do a simultaneous sweep over all three OBDDs simultaneously in one go and gain a major performance gain over constructing the above formula with `coom::apply` and `coom:negate`.
+then output the value of _g_; otherwise output the value of _h_. one should be able to reproduce the ideas in _Apply_ to do a simultaneous sweep over all three OBDDs simultaneously in one go and gain a major performance gain over constructing the above formula with `adiar::apply` and `adiar:negate`.

 Yet, there are multiple edge-cases, in which one can do much, much better than the above.